 If your course had exemptions, you will not be eligible to attend a ceremony.
 If you have any questions regarding eligibility, please email firstname.lastname@example.org

 I am appealing my result/award, how does this affect my graduation?

 The period between publication of results and our graduation ceremonies is very short, and it is often not possible for appeals to be processed and agreed in time for you to be eligible to attend your ceremony if your appeal is successful.
 Because the appeal outcome may affect your eligibility, you may have to defer to the next ceremony.

 I’m studying the LPC LLM or LPC MSc, but I am considering transferring to the PgDip.
 Does this affect which Graduation ceremony I can attend?

-If you transferred from the Master’s degree to the PgDip by 1 February 2020 you will be eligible for the May ceremony, or by 1 August for the November ceremony.
-This transfer needs to be approved award confirmed by the cut-off date for your ceremony.
+Traditionally if you transferred from the Master’s degree to the PgDip by 1 February you will be eligible for the May ceremony, or by 1 August for the November ceremony.
+This transfer needs to be approved and award confirmed by the cut-off date for your ceremony.
 Formal requests must be submitted to your campus Student Services and Assessments teams.
 Please note that transferring from a Master’s degree to a Postgraduate Diploma will have implications if you have a loan with Student Finance England.

 I have outstanding debts to the University – do I need to clear these to be able to attend a ceremony?

 Yes, you will need to pay all outstanding fees before you are able to attend a ceremony.
 Please contact your Student Services team for further details.